Table of Contents

 So let’s rethink our approach to building dynamic websites and start from

-First, what’s a static website?
-It’s a new technology, static websites have been around for ages.
 That Dreamweaver website you created back in college?
 That’s a static website — a website made up of HTML pages with pre-populated content.

 When a browser requests the URL of a static page, the server returns the static page in its entirety.
 There aren’t calls to a database being made nor content being generated on the fly — the content is already there.